isomerpages/moe-dunmansec/_our-academic-programme/Mathematics Programme.md

 ### Mission / Objectives of Department

-We seek to nurture our pupils to **think creatively and seek innovative solutions** to problems.
+We seek to nurture our pupils to <b>think creatively and seek innovative solutions</b> to problems.
 We believe in the holistic development of students, in particular in the pursuit of academic excellence.

 ### Curriculum, Pedagogy and Assessment